CxZMoE/viper4linux-configloader/README.md

 -- You can use `/usr/local/viper4linux-configloader/configs` if you installed from debian package.

 - then set where the audio.conf is,for my case,it's  `/home/cxzmoe/.config/viper4linux/audio.conf`
+-- Notmally in `~/.config/viper4linux` if you follow the installation guide of viper4linux.

 `tip: if you have an empty config dicrectory, you need to fill it first before run this program.`